What is red diesel?

 Nationwide Fuels is a reliable fuel supplier, delivering red diesel and other liquid fuels and oils across the UK.
 We even operate an emergency fuel delivery service, ensuring your delivery is only ever a few hours away if you’re ever caught short.

 We can deliver red diesel in any quantity from 500 litres right up to 36,000 litres or more if you need it!
-If you don’t have suitable fuel storage for your red diesel delivery, we can also supply red diesel in 205-litre barrels or even provide you with a new fuel tank.
+If you don’t have suitable fuel storage for your red diesel delivery, we can also supply red diesel in 205-litre barrels or even provide you with a new fuel storage tank.

 If you’d like to discuss your own needs and requirements with our red diesel experts, give us a call today on 0330 678 0880.